Mining Intelligence and News

 Mine Life2051

-SnapshotAMMC Operation consists of the Mont-Wright and Fire Lake mines, an ore processing plant located on-site at Mont-Wright, and a pelletizing plant located at the PortCartier port.
+SnapshotArcelorMittal Mining Canada (AMMC) operates the Mont-Wright and Fire Lake open-pit mines, with Mont-Reed in the exploration stage.
+It also runs an ore processing plant at Mont-Wright and a pelletizing plant at Port-Cartier.

 Related AssetsFire Lake Mine, Mont-Wright Mine